 If you are experiencing problems with the online admissions portal, or would prefer to apply using a paper form, please download the attached form, returning the completed form to HLS Admissions by email (email@example.com)

 More than ever, the world needs healthcare leaders who understand research, scientific processes and the most advanced methods in education.
-The Clinical Leadership, Education and Research MSc at DMU welcomes practitioners from a variety of fields in healthcare, including medicine, pharmacy and nursing.
+The Clinical Leadership, Education and Research MSc at DMU welcomes practitioners from a variety of fields in healthcare, including medicine, pharmacy and nursing, amongst others.

 Please note, this course was previously known as the Medical Leadership, Education and Research MSc.

 This course enables busy healthcare practitioners to advance their skills and careers without leaving their job.

-- You will have the option to undertake a PG Certificate, PG Diploma or full MSc awards; exit awards being conferred after successful completion of each stage.
+You will have the option to undertake a PG Certificate, PG Diploma or full MSc awards; exit awards being conferred after successful completion of each stage.

 Benefit from a blended interactive and self-managed mix of distance learning.